cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Role Based Access Control (RBAC)

-The operator interacts with the Kubernetes API server with a dedicated service account called `cnpg-manager`.
-In Kubernetes this is installed by default in the `cnpg-system` namespace, with a cluster role binding between this service account and the `cnpg-manager` cluster role which defines the set of rules/resources/verbs granted to the operator.
+The operator interacts with the Kubernetes API server using a dedicated service account named `cnpg-manager`.
+This service account is typically installed in the operator namespace, commonly `cnpg-system`.
+However, the namespace may vary based on the deployment method (see the subsection below).

+In the same namespace, there is a binding between the `cnpg-manager` service account and a role.
+The specific name and type of this role (either `Role` or `ClusterRole`) also depend on the deployment method.
+This role defines the necessary permissions required by the operator to function correctly.
+To learn more about these roles, you can use the `kubectl describe clusterrole` or `kubectl describe role` commands, depending on the deployment method.

 !!!
 Important
     The above permissions are exclusively reserved for the operator's service